cypherpunk-academy/2064/en/040_2064_Fortunato.md

 The smile disappeared on Fortunato's mouth, he answered as dryly as Sigur:
 "You're not here for drugs.
 You wouldn't have enough money either.
-You only have an account with 6500 euros on it, the apartment where you live belongs to your parents and your Bitcoins are currently," he typed with one hand on a somewhat clumsy-looking smartphone, "27.
+You only have an account with 6500 euros on it, the apartment where you live belongs to your parents, and your Bitcoins are currently," he typed with one hand on a somewhat clumsy-looking smartphone, "27.
 Whoa!
 That's a lot for a 19-year-old white-hat hacker.
 27 Bitcoins.
-Of course you could pay me in Bitcoins, but that's more like 2700.
+Of course, you could pay me in Bitcoins, but that's more like 2700.
 But as I said, that's not why you're here."

 Sigur pushed himself into the back seat with his mouth slightly open.